-Worrying about how you’ll afford to pay for a funeral while grieving the loss of a loved one can feel overwhelming, especially as average funeral costs are higher than ever before.
+Worrying about how you’ll afford to pay for a funeral while grieving the loss of a loved one can feel overwhelming.

 The cost of a funeral is often more than many people expect, with one in four people surveyed by SunLife saying that there were certain costs that surprised them when they were planning a funeral.

 Here, we outline the different funeral costs you may need to consider and look at ways to keep expenses down.

 It’s easy to feel that the best way to honour someone who has died is by choosing the most expensive funeral option, but spending more money doesn’t always guarantee a better funeral.
 According to research by SunLife, 89% of funeral directors say they often see people spending more money than they have when planning a funeral, potentially leaving them struggling financially.

 It’s unlikely that the loved one you’ve lost would want you to push yourself into debt when paying for the funeral, in fact, 39% of people, questioned by SunLife said that they would want their family to spend as little as possible on their funeral.
 It may feel taboo to talk about costs when planning the send-off of a loved one, but it’s not disrespectful to go for cheaper options or ask questions about money.

 When planning a funeral it can feel like a lot of decisions need to be made quickly, but it’s okay to take your time and you do not have to do it alone.
 If you need help, ask your funeral director to talk you through your choices and talk to trusted family and friends to get their views and support.